gunlnwza/42-cpp/README.md

 # 42 C++ Modules

-A collection of exercises completed in C++ modules during 42 Common Core curriculum, transitioning from C into C++98.
+A collection of exercises completed in C++ modules during the 42 Common Core curriculum, transitioning from C into C++98.

 Learning Object-Oriented Programming, managing memory safely, and understanding the foundations of C++ through hands-on problems.